sparkfun/AmbiqSuiteSDK/README.md

 # AmbiqSuiteSDK
 A copy of the AmbiqSuite SDK available on GitHub.
 Can be used to include AmbiqSuite as a submodule.
-Cannot be used to change the SDK since we are not the owners.
-To report issues contact Ambiq Micro
+Can be used to track issues with the SDK, however it is not maintained by AmbiqMicro so the issues may not be resolved upstream.

 # Current Version
 2.4.2